remix-run/remix/docs/future/vite.md

 });
 ```

-The Remix Cloudflare Proxy plugin's `getLoadContext` **only augments the load context within Vite's dev server**, not within Wrangler nor in Cloudflare Pages deployments.
+<docs-warning>The Cloudflare Proxy plugin's `getLoadContext` **only augments the load context within Vite's dev server**, not within Wrangler nor in Cloudflare Pages deployments.</docs-warning>

 To wire up Wrangler and deployments, you'll also need to add `getLoadContext` to `functions/[[path]].ts`: